Oussama99-OM/safeHome/ReadMe, Git.md

 ## Versioning

 ## Authors
-This project was created by the McGill Launch Pad.
+The SafeHome Project was created by the McGill Launch Pad.
-Here are the names of the different students implicated in
+Here are the names of the different students involved:

+ - Preyansh Kaushik
+ - Onur

 ## License

 ## Acknowledgments
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODk0NDc2MDQsLTgzOTQwMjg0Ml19
+eyJoaXN0b3J5IjpbMjA3MDIyMTkxMywtODM5NDAyODQyXX0=
 -->